SHEEP AND LAMBS

 The march of progress

-Farming could not exist without subsidies of public money, and since 2004 the subsidies have been paid on the basis of acreage rather than numbers of animals, as was previously the case.
-It is not known what form subsidies will take when the UK is outside the Common Agricultural Policy, but doubtless subsidies will continue on a similar level, given the powerful lobby of the NFU, the Countryside Alliance and other lobbying organisations and businesses in the Tory heartlands of Britain.
-Sadly each form of subsidy has actually increased the relentless cutting back of natural vegetation.
-Farmers now invest in machinery which helps clear scrub and expand the area that qualifies for subsidies.
-Only land 'suitable for farming' qualifies, whilst scrub vegetation cover is seen as the enemy.
+Only land 'suitable for farming' qualified, whilst scrub vegetation cover was seen as the enemy.
 In reality, scrub represents the reversal of the process of environment degradation, whereas the tidy green fields beloved of the tourist industry do not encourage biodiversity.
-If we and the markets of Europe and the far east were not addicted to meat, or even if we ate what is now known to be the least unhealthy amount of meat, large stretches of farm land which are now used for grazing or growing fodder might be released for other purposes (see below) and life-saving 'rewilding' – or perhaps different types of farming - could begin in many parts of UK uplands.
+If we and the markets of Europe and the far east were not addicted to meat, or even if we ate what is now known to be the least unhealthy amount of meat, large stretches of farm land which are now used for grazing or growing fodder could have been released for other purposes (see below) and life-saving 'rewilding' – or perhaps more sustainable types of farming or tourist activities - could have begun earlier, in many parts of UK uplands.

-EBLEX ('The organisation for the English beef and sheep industry') commissioned an independent report Landscapes without Livestock which examines the potential impact on some of England’s most cherished landscapes if beef cattle herds and sheep flocks declined or disappeared.
+EBLEX ('The organisation for the English beef and sheep industry') in their defence of livestok farming on the hills, a few years ago commissioned an independent report Landscapes without Livestock which examined the potential impact on some of England’s most cherished landscapes if beef cattle herds and sheep flocks declined or disappeared.
 Here is part of the North York Moors as it is now:

 I do not see that as a tragedy - quite the opposite!
 People might miss seeing the animals.
-But in the cause of averting catastrophic floods and climate change, they could get used to it - especially if the English Tourist Board turned away from advertising the supposedly traditional landscapes of Britain and instead promoted more environment friendly country pursuits, including interest in the wild plants and animals that would return to a landscape once the sheep were removed.
+But in the cause of mitigating devastating floods and climate catastrophe, they could get used to it - especially if the English Tourist Board turned away from advertising the supposedly traditional landscapes of Britain and instead promoted more environment friendly country pursuits, including interest in the wild plants and animals that would return to a landscape once the sheep were removed.

 But powerful forces defend 'traditional' farming.
 Historically, many parliamentarians have been farmers and landowners, and the National Farmers Union (NFU), governed by the biggest & richest landowners, is very powerful in rural policy making today.
 “The land is controlled by a very small class of people in this country, and that class is the most hostile to wildlife of any people in the UK.
 But as agricultural subsidies go, that grip on the land will ease, particularly in the uplands where there’s no economic case for farming without substantial subsidies.
 And without subsidies, they’ll take the sheep off, which is the key."